RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 DataWindow is a Python class designed to fetch data from a source.
 It provides many filter options to the user, and will always attempt to get as much information as the user requests.
 It is capable of reading and exporting to various formats.

+If you wish to learn more about the low-level class used to construct DataWindow, refer to the [Station Documentation](station)

 ## Table of Contents

 <!-- toc -->